 If you need to build, review or analyse financial models for project analysis or project financing in the power generation sector, this course is for you.
 Typical attendees include analysts, financial managers from project companies, advisors and financiers, in particular project finance modelling analysts.

-Required knowledge: Excel and mining industry awareness
+Required knowledge: Excel and power generation industry awareness

 It is expected that you will have previous exposure to Excel in a financial modelling context.
 A foundational knowledge of investment concepts such as internal rate of return (IRR) and cash flows is also required.